wazuh/wazuh-documentation/source/deployment-options/virtual-machine/virtual-machine.rst

 Configuration files
 -------------------

-All components included in this virtual image are configured to work out of the box without the need to modify any settings.
+All components included in this virtual image are configured to work out-of-the-box, without the need to modify any settings.
 However, all components can be fully customized.
 These are the configuration files locations:

   - Wazuh manager: ``/var/ossec/etc/ossec.conf``